 The POWs worked as stevedores at rail yards and a port.
 When the areas around a train station and the train yards were bombed, the Japanese locked the POWs in the baggage and boxcars and took shelter in air raid shelters.

-Ben was one of the officers selected to another camp.
-The POWs were boarded into boxcars and baggage cars.
+On April 25, 1945, the POWs were boarded boxcars and baggage cars.
 By this point in the war, American planes roamed the skies over Japan at will.
 During the trip, on several occasions, the Japanese uncoupled the engine from the cars and left the cars sitting on the rails as a target, when they believed the train was going to be strafed.
 The POWs made it safely to their new camp.

 He returned to the United States on the U.S.S.
 Rescue, at San Francisco, on October 10, 1945.
 When he returned to Maywood, he found that his parents had purchased a new home, and he didn’t know where they lived.
 He was discharged on June 30, 1946, but was awarded the Legion of Merit in October 1946.
 The citation read:

 “He performed heroic service on December 22, 1941, north of Damortis, Luzon, Philippine Islands.
 Aggressively led his unit to meet an approaching enemy force, and in the vicinity of Agoo engaged in the first American tank vs. tank engagement of WWII.”

 Ben joined the Society of Jesus which is better known as “The Jesuits” on September 1, 1946, and was ordained a Roman Catholic priest.
 He worked as a missionary in Peru for 38 years before retiring to the Jesuit retirement home in Clarkston, Michigan, where he resided until his death on April 23, 2015.
 Ben Morin was the last surviving officer of the 192nd Tank Battalion and was buried in the cemetery at Columbiere Center in Clarkston, Michigan, on April 28, 2015.